kryptokinght/react-tuts/blog-react-app/README.md

 2. Determine the components to be used in each view.
 3. Determine the definition of a component.
 4. Determine the Redux state for our app.
-In this case it will only contain one property 'posts' containing a list of post.
-We  won't require a propert like 'activePost' because it will be implicitly stated by the route itself(/posts/:id).
+In this case it will only contain one property 'posts' containing a list of all the posts.
+We
-5.
+   won't require a property like 'activePost' because it will be implicitly stated by the route itself( /posts/:id ).
+5. Create your first action creater.
+In this case it is fetchPosts() which fetches our particular selected post from the api and sends it to reducer.